 Providing habitat-use data for developing habitat evaluation criteria; distribution during harvest periods for the separate wildlife harvest analysis study beginning in 2012 (AEA 2012b); abundance, productivity, and potential impacts for subsistence users; survival and mortality for predator-prey relationships and mortality risk assessments; and

-Providing a basis for impact assessment; developing protection, mitigation, and enhancement measures; and developing resource management and monitoring plans.
+Providing a basis for impact assessment; developing any necessary protection, mitigation, and enhancement measures; and developing resource management and monitoring plans.

 Explain how any proposed study methodology (including any preferred data collection and analysis techniques, or objectively quantified information, and a schedule including appropriate field season(s) and the duration) is consistent with generally accepted practice in the scientific community or, as appropriate, considers relevant tribal values and knowledge.